MA Architectural History and Archaeology

 Further information is available on the ECA website.

 Study abroad options are available.
-These are organised in conjunction with the ESALA international student liaison officer and vary according to timing and location.
+These are organised in conjunction with the Edinburgh School of Architecture and Landscape Architecture (ESALA) Exchanges Coordinator and vary according to timing and location.

 How will I learn?